ShorTie8/rpi-img-builder/README.md

-## Debian Image Builder for the Raspberry Pi
+## Depreciated.
+Currently working on a new branch.
+#### Test images can be found under the release section.

 The boards that are currently supported are;
 * Raspberry Pi 4B (bcm2711)